jornveltrop/ilojo-bar/README.md

 ### Conditions

 The deadline of the first sprint is on the third of june at 13:00.
 We want to make a working prototype to show what we have envisioned.
-It is necessary that you can go through the stories of Iloja bar, that is something Legacy explicitly want.
+It is necessary that you can go through the stories of Ilojo bar, that is something Legacy explicitly want.
 We have to apply this with our own working API on the website.
 Legacy also wants a visualisation of the building.

 ### Target audience